PierrunoYT/Video-Transcribe/README.md

-# YT2Text: YouTube Transcriber and TTS
+# YT2Text: YouTube Transcriber

-This tool allows you to transcribe YouTube videos and optionally convert the transcription to speech.
-It uses OpenAI's Whisper model for transcription and TTS-1 model for text-to-speech conversion.
+This tool allows you to transcribe YouTube videos.
+It uses OpenAI's Whisper model for transcription.

 ## Features

 - Download audio from YouTube videos
 - Transcribe audio using OpenAI's Whisper model
 - Save transcriptions to a text file
-- Optional text-to-speech conversion of the transcription
 - Secure storage of OpenAI API key

 ## Prerequisites